 New drawers can pull out all the way

 Mike also revamped some parts of the exhaust system.
-He put in all new hose and a new elbow.
+He put in all new hoses and a new elbow.
 He spent a lot of time in that corner, which is usually taken up by fuel tanks.

 Monk 36 fuel tank replacement